-The filing fee for Form I-360 is \$375, except there is no fee if filing for an Amerasian, a Special Immigrant Juvenile, as a self-petitioning battered or abused spouse or child of a U.S. citizen or lawful permanent resident, or Iraqi national who worked for or on behalf of the U.S. Government in Iraq.
+The filing fee for Form I-360 is \$405, except there is no fee if filing for an Amerasian; a Special Immigrant Juvenile; as a self-petitioning battered or abused spouse or child of a U.S. citizen or lawful permanent resident; an Iraqi national who worked for or on behalf of the U.S. Government in Iraq; or an Afghan national who worked for or on behalf of the U.S. Government in Afghanistan.